wittryl26/VentureSci/CONTRIBUTING.md

 - Use the **service-role key only on the server** (backend/CI).
 The frontend must use the anon key.
 - Keep **storage bucket policies** in sync with table policies; restrict public buckets to read-only if possible.
 - Document any new policies in the PR description.
+- If you develop against local Supabase, run `supabase start` and copy the generated anon/service URLs/keys into `.env`/`.env.local`.

 ## Encrypted chat and secrets